grace-shearrer/GEShearrer/README.md

 ### Curiosity
 When I was in high school, I thought I was going to be a journalist.
 To teen Grace, journalism gave my natural curiosity an outlet in the world didactic learning in high school.
 In doing undergraduate research, I realized I could directly test my curiosity rather than just report on it.
 To this day, the desire to learn and understand the world around and in me motivates my research.
 ### Problem Solving
 During my graduate work, a professor handed me a Python script for my dissertation work.
 Up to this point I was under the impression that this had something to do with snakes.
 I was terrified to learn that it wasn't a theatrical production for a snake based musical, but rather a computer program I was supposed to edit and make work.
 Little did I know that this would actually become an integral part of my research.
-Scri
+Programming analyses, paradigms, websites, etc, presented me with a puzzle.
+After enough research, learning, and asking questions I was able to solve my graduate dissertation script.
+Today, I believe firm knowledge in basic computer programming is essential for scientists and a
 ### Teamwork
 ### Representation
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMjMyMzY4MjUsLTgwMTIzMDkzMSwxMz
+eyJoaXN0b3J5IjpbLTI4OTI1MjEwNiwtODAxMjMwOTMxLDEzMD
-A1Njc5MjIyXX0=
+U2NzkyMjJdfQ==
 -->